-GEOGRAPHY: We will respect the global nature of the geoscience community by aiming for an equal split of representatives from or working in Europe, North America, Asia, and the rest of the world.
+GEOGRAPHY: We will respect the global nature of the scientific community by aiming for a split of representatives from a wide range of geographic backgrounds.

 CAREER: We will aim to have at least one representative each from key stages within academia including students; early-, mid-, and late-career professors; researchers at teaching-centric and research-centric universities; and independent scholars.
 We also aim to include those from outside of research careers.